cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/week_plan.rst

 Length of the lessons in Week 5
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Total of video lessons:  hour and  minutes
+* Total of video lessons:  hour and 30 minutes
-* Total of study materials:  hours
+* Total of study materials: 2 hours and 45 minutes
-* Total of lab sessions:  hour and  minutes
+* Total of lab sessions:  30 minutes

 Week 6
 -------------------------------------------------------------------------------